Skip to main content

 Habits that undermine good entropy: reusing the same strong password across services (one breach exposes all), and trusting a green meter without checking public breach databases.

-Entropy scores and crack times are educational approximations — they do not guarantee resistance to all attacks.
+Entropy scores and crack times are educational approximations.
+They don't guarantee resistance to all attacks.
 Never treat a high score as proof a password is uncrackable.
 Use a password manager and unique credentials per service.

 Frequently Asked Questions

-What's the difference between online and offline cracking?
+What's the practical difference between online and offline cracking?

 Should I test my real passwords here?